intellectivelab/docs.intellectivelab.com/_docs/unity-salesforce/installation/installing-unity-salesforce.md

 ## Unity Validator

-Unity Validator is a great tool, that allows to test main Salesforce settings and provides brief information on main possible reasons in case of problems:
+Unity Validator is a great tool that allows to test main Salesforce settings and provides brief information on main possible reasons in case of problems:

 ![u4sf](installing-unity-salesforce/images/image44.png)